 With our latest release, the choice is yours.
 Plivo’s new configurable callback retries feature for our Voice API lets you override our default connection settings to fit your needs and give our Voice customers the ultimate flexibility and control.

 How it works

 Plivo makes HTTP posts to webhooks as callbacks during different states of a call and to many URLs, such as answer_url, fallback_url, hangup_url, action, and callback_url.
 Webhooks act as an extension of an API, but instead of your code requesting data from our API platform, Plivo sends the data directly to you.

 Whenever a webhook request fails due to some destination server issue, you can configure HTTP callback connection overrides on a per-webhook URL basis.
-To set a non-default callback retry configuration for any given URL (such as answer URL, fallback URL, or ring URL), you need to append configuration parameters to the URL in the form of extensions (also known as fragments) as key-value pairs with the following syntax:
+To set a nondefault callback retry configuration for any given URL, you can append configuration parameters to the URL in the form of extensions (also known as fragments) as key-value pairs with the following syntax:

 - the first key-value pair should start with #